 Belfer is the recipient of many honors and awards, including the State University of New York 1982 Chancellor’s Award for Excellence in Teaching and the 1981 Crafts Fellowship from the National Endowment of the Arts.
 Her work has been in numerous regional and national exhibitions, including Objects: USA, at the Smithsonian Institution, Stitching, at the Museum of Contemporary Crafts in New York City, and Embroidery Now at the Denver Art Museum.
 As part of the US State Department Arts in Embassies Program, her work was included an exhibition at the American Institute in Taiwan from 2003 to 2004.
-A solo exhibition, Continuum: Recent Work of Nancy Belfer, was held in 2009 at the Indigo Gallery in Buffalo.
-She has also been included in numerous exhibitions at the Burchfield Penney Art Center, and was a juror for Art in Craft Media 2013.
+Most recently she has exhibited at the Indigo Gallery in Buffalo, the Adams Art Gallery in Dunkirk, NY and the Buffalo Arts Studio.
+Befler has also been included in numerous exhibitions at the Burchfield Penney Art Center, and was a juror for Art in Craft Media 2013.

 In a statement for that exhibition, Belfer observed: